JohnCoates/Aerial/issue_template.md

 ### "You cannot use the Aerial screen saver with this version of OS X." message

 If you get a message saying `You cannot use the Aerial screen saver with this version of OS X. Please contact the vendor to get a newer version of the screen saver.` that is a known bug with macOS that was reported to Apple in April 2016 as [rdar://25569037](http://openradar.appspot.com/25569037).
-As of November 2017 the bug is still not fixed.
+As of November 2017, the bug is still not fixed.
 To work around the bug:
 * Select the Aerial screensaver in System Preferences
 * Close System Preferences with Aerial selected
 * Reopen System Preferences and the preview should work now

 ### Mac won't sleep with Aerial as screensaver

 If your Mac won't sleep while Aerial is the selected screensaver, then you probably have an older version of Aerial installed.
-Download the latest verson of Aerial here: https://github.com/JohnCoates/Aerial/releases/ Make sure to check both locations for the old version, it can be installed to `/Library/Screen Savers` and `/User/YOURUSERNAME/Library/Screen Savers`.
+Download the latest version of Aerial here: https://github.com/JohnCoates/Aerial/releases/ Make sure to check both locations for the old version, it can be installed to `/Library/Screen Savers` and `/User/YOURUSERNAME/Library/Screen Savers`.

 ### Corrupted playback

 If you are getting corrupted playback when the screensaver starts then that is a new bug in macOS High Sierra.
 It appears to be a problem with the Intel drivers in High Sierra.
-As a workaround tick the "Show with clock" option as that seems to eliminate the corruption for the moment.
+As a workaround tick, the "Show with clock" option as that seems to eliminate the corruption for the moment.
 Discussed extensively here: https://github.com/JohnCoates/Aerial/issues/377

 ### No playback